 At the Mount Sinai West Obstetric Service, we are enthusiastic about sharing the birthing experience with you.
 From the time you begin planning your pregnancy until you and your infant arrive home, we offer complete, individualized care by our highly skilled team of obstetricians, midwives, and maternal-fetal medicine specialists.
-Mount Sinai West is home to Manhattan’s first in-hospital Birthing Center, located one floor away from our complete, state-of-the-art Labor and Delivery Suite.
-Together, these facilities allow us to offer many options along with great flexibility and safety in the birthing process.
-Maternity tours of all birthing and postpartum care suites; please refer to the Maternity Tour calendar on this page or call 212-523-6091 for dates.
+Our state-of-the-art birthing facilities allow us to offer many birthing options with flexibility and safety.
+You can also tour our birthing and postpartum care suites; please refer to the Maternity Tour calendar on this page or call 212-523-6091 for details.
 You do not need to register for a tour.

-When you decide you would like to give birth at Mount Sinai West, the first step is to choose a physician from among those on our obstetrics faculty or a midwife from one of the organizations who affiliate with us.
-Our faculty of physicians includes a long list of top-notch general obstetricians, as well as maternal-fetal medicine specialists who focus on high-risk pregnancy.
-If you would like to use our Birthing Center, your chosen provider must first agree to perform the delivery there.
+When you decide you would like to give birth at Mount Sinai West, the first step is to choose one of our obstetricians or midwives.
+We have many highly experienced general obstetricians and midwives as well as maternal-fetal medicine specialists who focus on high-risk pregnancy.

 Maternity Guidebook for Expectant Parents

 The Department of Obstetrics and Gynecology offers a guidebook for parents planning to deliver a baby at Mount Sinai West.
-Developed through collaboration between obstetricians, midwives, maternal-child health nurses, and administrators, “Giving Birth at Mount Sinai West” is available online and in printed form in your obstetric provider’s office.
+Download “Giving Birth at Mount Sinai West” or request a print copy from your obstetrics provider’s office.

 Mount Sinai West’s Labor and Delivery Suite

-The Mount Sinai West Labor and Delivery Suite has private birthing rooms, attractively decorated and with a television and telephone in every room.
-Each room boasts a panoramic view of midtown Manhattan or the Hudson River.
+The Mount Sinai West Labor and Delivery Suite on the 12th floor has private birthing rooms, attractively decorated and with a television and telephone in every room, and a view of New York City.
 Our labor floor is continuously staffed by a team of obstetricians who are there to assist your personal doctor or midwife.
-In addition, at least one specialist in high-risk pregnancy is always available.
+In addition, there is always at least one specialist in high-risk pregnancy available.